Thursday, 3 July 2014

 The actress said she feared the plane could short out or passengers could be hurt.

-"It seemed like a problem to me because it is water and electricity," she said.
+"It seemed like a problem to me because it

-"All I kept thinking about was, 'We are over the Pacific and I'm in something that is full of electricity and there is water.'
+"All I kept thinking about was, 'We are over the Pacific and I'm in something

-"The other thing was it was a double-decker plane so I was wondering where the water was going because it flowed by us.
+that is full of electricity and there is water.'"The other thing was it was a double-decker plane so I was wondering where the water was going because it flowed by us.

 "But I'm thinking there's people below us.